 Then G-d said, "Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years; and let them be for lights in the expanse of the heavens to give light on the earth"; and it was so.
 (Genesis 1:14-15)

-Scripture tells us that one of the purposes for "the lights in the expanse of the heavens" is to delineate the "seasons".
-"Seasons" here does not mean the traditional "spring, summer, fall, winter" seasons but more literally "marked or appointed periods of time".
-Merriam Webster provides a good definition of season in this sense:
+Scripture tells us that one of the purposes of "the lights in the expanse of the heavens" is to delineate the "seasons".
+"Seasons" here does not mean the traditional "spring, summer, fall, winter" seasons but "marked or appointed periods of time".
+Merriam-Webster provides a good definition of "season" in this sense:

 Season (noun)- a time characterized by a particular circumstance or feature4